Nothing. Measuring sponsorship is not your job.

 The only organisation that can measure the returns against a sponsor’s objectives is the sponsor.

 When a sponsor invests in sponsorship, they are investing in opportunity, not results.
-It is the sponsor’s leverage program that provides the results against their objectives.
-In effect, the sponsor isn’t measuring what they buy from you, but their leverage program.
-You are simply not best placed to measure the sponsor’s returns, against the sponsor’s objectives, from the sponsor’s benchmarks!
+It’s the sponsor’s leverage program that provides the results against their objectives.
+In effect, the sponsor isn’t measuring what they buy from you, but the results from their leverage program.

 As a property, the only two things you can realistically report to a sponsor are:

 Neither of these tell a sponsor anything about whether they achieved their objectives.
+You may have got them 5000 engagements on your social media, but did that deepen target market alignment with their brand?
 They may get a million impressions, but does their target market trust them more?
-You may have got 200k people at your event, but did they change their purchase intent?
+You may have got 200k people at your event, but did that change their purchase intent?

-Good sponsors now realise that their job with sponsorship is no different than their job with any other marketing media, and that is to change people’s perceptions and change their behaviours.
+Good sponsors now realise that their job with sponsorship is no different than their job with any other marketing media, and that is to change people’s perceptions and change their behaviours, and to deepen the alignment with target markets.
 The thinking is now ROO – return-on-objectives – and even if you wanted to, there is very little information you can provide that will help them measure against their own objectives.

 You may be able to provide them with access to a few, mechanism-based metrics which will help them define the “funnel” of people that they then track – for instance, if the clicks off your website hit a special landing page on their site, they can track how many of those people make enquiries or become customers.
 You may also be able to add a couple of questions to your marketing research.
 In any case, make no mistake about it, sponsorship measurement must be driven by the sponsor.